milo168/ECE209TimeStamp/index.md

 - Testing: introduce artificial shifts in test data, without SyncWISE correction, and then classify to check the accuracy
   - The classifier here is to show the effect of data augmentation

 #### Explore how they generalize on different multimodal data
+Although SyncWISE and TimeAwareness claim that their algorithm can be further adapted to many other sensing modalities, they only evaluate their methods on limited sensor data.
+SyncWISE uses video and accelerometry data from S2S-Sync dataset and CMU-MMAC dataset.
+TimeAwareness use audio and IMU data from CMActivities dataset.

 #### Explore how long time shift they can handle